-Artica-Romero objected to the Report, contending that the Magistrate Judge erred in concluding she was unlikely to succeed on the merits of her claims.
-With respect to her first claim, Artica-Romero argued that the warnings she received from the Court - i.e., that there is a risk of deportation, even a high risk - fell short of impressing on her that a conviction would subject her to mandatory deportation.
-Worse, Artica-Romero suggested, these warnings were confusing or misleading, magnified by the Court's own endorsement, because advising her that there was a risk or a high probability that she would be deported implied the negative - that there was a possibility, however slim, that she might not be deported.
-Artica-Romero also contended that the Magistrate Judge overlooked the compelling personal circumstances that might have motivated her to risk going to trial in a gamble to avoid deportation, such as the fact that one of her daughters could only receive treatment for ITP in the United States.
+Artica-Romero contends that the Report is erroneous in concluding that she is unlikely to succeed on the merits of her claims.
+With respect to her first claim, Artica-Romero argues that the warnings she received from the Court - i.e., that there is a risk of deportation, even a high risk - fell short of impressing on her that a conviction would render her subject to mandatory deportation.
+Worse, Artica-Romero suggests, these warnings were confusing or misleading, magnified by the Court's own endorsement, because advising her that there was a risk or a high probability that she would be deported implied the negative - that there was a possibility, however slim, that she might not be deported.
+Artica-Romero also contends that the Magistrate Judge overlooked the compelling personal circumstances that might have motivated her to risk going to trial in a gamble to avoid deportation, such as the fact that one of her daughters can only receive treatment for ITP in the United States.

-Artica-Romero further contended that the Magistrate Judge erred in concluding that her second ineffective assistance claim was unlikely to succeed on the merits.
-In this regard, Artica-Romero pointed out that the gain amount of \$812,149 was used because the PSR stated that the loss amount could not reasonably be determined.
-Artica-Romero accused the United States of "changing horses" when it pointed out that the intended loss amount could have been calculated as the difference between the insurance premiums charged and the insurance premiums that should have been charged.
-Essentially, she argued that the United States waived any reliance on the intended loss amount, and as such it was error for the Magistrate Judge to even consider what the intended loss amount might have been in analyzing whether counsel was ineffective.
-Artica-Romero also suggested that Simpson, 538 F.3d 459, was wrongly decided and this Court should disregard it, that the Court is not bound by the commentary to U.S.S.G. § 2B1.1 regarding how to determine the loss amount, and that § 2B1.1 requires the use of actual, economic loss, not intended loss.
+Artica-Romero also contends that the Magistrate Judge erred in concluding that her second ineffective assistance claim was unlikely to succeed on the merits.
+Artica-Romero points out that the gain amount of \$812,149 was used because the PSR stated that the loss amount could not reasonably be determined.
+Artica-Romero accuses the United States of "changing horses" when it points out that the intended loss amount could have been calculated as the difference between the insurance premiums charged and the

+Insurance premiums that should have been charged.
+Essentially, she argues that the United States waived any reliance on the intended loss amount, and as such it was error for the Magistrate Judge to even consider what the intended loss amount might have been in analyzing whether counsel was ineffective.
+Artica-Romero also suggests that Simpson, 538 F.3d 459, was wrongly decided and this Court should disregard it, that the Court is not bound by the commentary to U.S.S.G. § 2B1.1 regarding how to determine the loss amount, and that § 2B1.1 requires the use of actual, economic loss, not intended loss.